PremSagar2002/Roxiler-Frontend/README.md

 1. **Ensure Backend API is Running**: Before deploying the frontend, make sure the backend API is deployed and accessible.

 2. **Clone Repository**: Clone the frontend repository to your local machine using Git.
-Open your terminal and run the following command:
+Open your terminal and run the following command

-git clone <frontend_repository_url>

-Replace `<frontend_repository_url>` with the URL of your frontend repository.

 3. **Navigate to Project Directory**: Move into the project directory using the `cd` command: